 In what may come as a surprise to Realtors and homeowners who aren’t familiar with tanks, the vast majority of tanks do not leak.
 And in the rare case where a tank leak occurs, heating oil itself is biodegradable and nontoxic.
 So the next time your clients show uncertainty about heating oil tanks, let them know the facts.

 Tanks have come a long way since the old, metal versions of 30 and 40 years ago.
 The options available to your clients these days are not only more technologically advanced, but they are a lot more attractive, too!
 And when it comes to selling a home, curb appeal matters.
 Today’s underground tanks are made of polyurethane and fiberglass.
 They are resistant to corrosion and have a much greater likelihood of lasting for many decades.
 Aboveground tanks are even better.
 These tanks have two walls, one made of plastic and the other made of steel.

-It is very common to have a tank test conducted on an underground tank during the transaction of an oil-heated home in Connecticut.
+It is very common to have a tank test conducted on an underground tank during the transaction of an oil-heated home in Wisconsin.
 There are a few important things to know if you are involved with a tank test.
 First, it is important to make sure that testing is conducted by a certified tank testing company.
-If you need a referral, your best bet is to contact your local oilheat expert.
+If you need a referral, your best bet is to contact your local oil heat expert.
 Second, there are several types of tests that can be conducted, including a test on the tank itself and a soil test.
 Third, it is important to remember that tank tests cannot test the life expectancy of a tank.
 They can only provide information about the integrity of the tank itself.
 And fourth, don’t forget that tanks are like any other appliance you might find around the house; they will eventually need to be replaced.
-Most homeowners would not go fifty years without replacing their roof.
+Most homeowners would not go fifty years without replacing their roofs.
 The same goes for tanks.